 Chapter 103.
 Health and Safety

 Subchapter CC.
-Commissioner's Rules Concerning Safe Schools
+Commissioner's Rules Concerning School Safety and Discipline

 (a) A disciplinary alternative education program (DAEP) established in conformance with the Texas Education Code (TEC), §37.008, and this section is defined as an educational and self-discipline alternative instructional program, adopted by local policy, for students in elementary through high school grades who are removed from their regular classes for mandatory or discretionary disciplinary reasons and placed in a DAEP.